Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 • They may show signs of pain and hiding away

-• Itching, lethargy or could appear disorientated or wobble when they walk.
+• They may appear disorientated or wobble when they walk.

 A grey tabby cat licking cream from its paw after dipping it into a mug of hot chocolate